GeWu-Lab/MokA/AudioVisualText/README_AVT.md

 # Training and Inference Instruction

-❗️❗️❗️The root path of all the following scirpts is `AudioVisualText`.
+❗️❗️❗️The root path of all the following scripts is `AudioVisualText`.
 ```
 cd AudioVisualText
 ```